Every so often, Mom says: “OK, everybody! Time to getchyer Nails Cut!”

 Compared to hard surface flooring, Nails Cut is at least understandable.
 I walk around on my nails and if they get too long, it makes my paw bones uncomfortable.
 I can take a lot of pain, but my old bones are getting janglier and janglier, and Mom says that having long nails throws my off my gait and makes the arthritis worse.
 When I get the Nails Cut, I can certainly tell a difference in comfort.
 But I will never understand why someone would not put down at least one rug to cover that cold, slick and treacherous hard surface flooring!

-The runup of anticipation goes much like this… Mom holds my paw, and carefully lines up the snippers to the nail, she seems to be taking so long, and in BAD anticipation, and out of my control really, my paw jerks.
+The runup of anticipation goes much like this: Mom holds my paw, and carefully lines up the snippers to the nail, she seems to be taking so long, and in BAD anticipation, and out of my control really, my paw jerks.
 (I can’t HELP IT.)
-So, Mom has to start again… her grip tightens, and she is telling me to chill out, and she lines up the snippers, slowly, carefully, annnnnnnd I try so hard to be still and not to anticipate the SNIP!
+So, Mom has to start again… her grip tightens, and she is telling me to chill out, and she lines up the snippers,… slowly,… carefully,… annnnnnnd I try so hard to be still and not to anticipate the SNIP!
 Every time I hear the SNIP: the pressure on my nail makes me want to jump up and run around to get rid of the yucky feeling!

-Mom tries to make it easier with the peanut butter crunchy treats, but no matter how many treats she dangles in front of me, the cold metal snippers just don’t bring about good anticipation.
+Mom tries to make it easier with the peanut butter crunchy treats, but no matter how many treats she dangles in front of me, the cold metal snippers just don’t bring about a good association.
 Nails Cut will just NEVER be a good moment in life, or even a NEUTRAL moment.
 There are just some things that cannot be unwound from bad anticipation.